Where The Record Breaking Jackpots Were Won

-After their win the couple opted for low-key celebrations but the general public, and the media especially, weren’t having it.
+After their win the couple opted for low-key celebrations but the general public, and the media in particular, weren’t having it.

 Despite the dream win Adrian wanted to keep his old dream alive, the music store he’d started from scratch and built up over the years.
 Keeping the store open proved to be a nuisance, however, as he was tormented by people walking in off the street begging him for handouts.

 While images of the couple celebrating their wins became ubiquitous throughout all the major British news publications, behind closed doors all was not peachy.
 The couple admitted that their marriage was in difficulty prior to the win and the pressure of adjusting to their newfound wealth only exacerbated the situation.
 Being the centre of constant media attention probably didn’t help either.

 The Bayfords have since split and now live separate lives.
 Adrian has since returned to work, having opened a brand new record shop, Black Barn Records, in Cambridge, specialising in rare records and pop culture memorabilia.

 #2 EuroMillions Jackpot – Anonymous Winner From Portugal: €190 million